 Recently, Saddleback College TV interviewed me on the subject of martial arts for women.
 The hostess asked me why I started Brazilian Jiu-Jitsu and why I think Brazilian Jiu-Jitsu is the best martial arts for women.

 My personal opinion is that women should be training martial arts more than men.

 Most men consider women a fragile gender; therefore, some men take advantage of this by using their dominant strength to physically attack women.
 Surprisingly most women are still relying on their male companion to defend them.
 But who will defend these women from them?

 the national statistics, 1 out of 6 women will be sexually assaulted within their lifetime.
 Approximately 2/3 of sexual assaults were committed by someone known to the victim.
-Of those, 38% are a friend or acquaintance, 28% are an intimate, and 7% are a relative.
+Of those, 38% is from a friend or acquaintance, 28% from an intimate, and 7% from a relative.

 These are alarming numbers, and let’s also consider that sexual assault is one of the most unreported crimes with 60% of